Early Musings

 The Conversation

 My spouse asked me after we had been married about six years, “Why don’t you want children?
 It’ll be fun.”
 I snapped and said, “You’re kidding me, right?”
-This is a guy who just finished medical school and residency (12 years).
+This is a person who has just completed medical school and residency (a 12-year process).
 I was just beginning my work as an artist and educator.
-Why the hell does he want to continue the madness of complicating his life, my life, with the addition of children.
-We had a dog, that was plenty in my book.
+Why the hell does he want to continue the madness of complicating his life, my life, with the addition of children?
+We had a dog, which was plenty in my book.

-He grew up on a farm, spent much of his time in rural America where traditions run deep, duty and obligation often surpassed real life rational.
+He grew up on a farm, spending much of his time in rural America, where traditions run deep, and duty and obligation often took precedence over rational life.
 I grew up in a small town with similar conservative traditions.
 But we were worlds apart on numerous customs that permeated the environment in which we resided.

-When he asked me that question, I was not in a good place, thus my snarky reaction.
+When he asked me that question, I was not in a good place, which is why my reaction was snarky.
 We had just moved back to the Midwest.
 Feeling as if I compromised by moving back to a part of the country I had longed to escape, I was in no mood to follow midwestern family traditions.

 My state of mind was that of a rebel.